lumilio/Jungle-didakoo.com-README.md/README.md

 ## Business model e Nfts

 Didakoo has relased in Opensea marketplace some Nfts that make you able to unlock extra functionalitys and permissions in game.
-Sellin didakoo Nfts is the only entrance of the project.
+No third part advertising in Jungle didakoo.com, Sellin didakoo Nfts is the only entrance of the project.
-This is "one time purchase" videogame.

-No third part advertising in Jungle didakoo.com,

-1. 0xf1e51457504edc0321DE4B6bA4403A1464c2B897
-2. 0x69D96b32F731567cA61A36AAE26d387dD82b1D83

 This is "one time purchase" videogame.
 The features you unlock with Nfts will be yours forever, no subscription.